torphix/AudioClassifier/README.md

 - Classes configs are automatically read so ensure to adjust before training to your desired paramters

 ## Limitations & Future work
-- Currently only supports 5 second audio clips sampled at 16000
+- Currently only supports 5 second audio clips sampled at 16000, (reasoning is that only 5 seconds should be needed to classify most sound bites)
 - In the future will support variable length audio clips